 Limitations of the MPI

 Lack of relevant and comprehensive data is the first and foremost limitation of the MPI.
+Not all countries keep comprehensive and more frequent data on poverty.
 Besides, it includes indicators of output, such as years of schooling as well as of inputs like nature of the cooking fuel.
 Further, in includes both the stock and flow indicators: A stock indicator is measured at a particular point in time but was accumulating over time.
 On the other hand, a flow indicator is measured per unit time.

 Second, the health data might overlook certain groups, particularly for nutrition.
 For instance, many countries have surveys that don’t include information on women, or on children.

 Third, cross country comparability is not perfect for two reasons: First, information collected in the surveys differ and second, the minimum acceptable standards on certain indicators, particularly of living standard, may vary a great deal.
 However, such differences will be always there on any international measure.

 Fourth, inequalities among different persons of same household may be significant and these are not reflected at present in the MPI.